burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 Large established corporations often have historic processes, procedures and rigid structures.
 These organisations they might not feel comfortable or to be set to support an Agile approach and it can take some time and considerable effort to embed new practices.

-Although a lot of large clients are trying to break down these kind of barriers to encourage a culture that support innovation so they can stay competitive and continue to grow.
+Although a lot of large clients are trying to break down these kinds of barriers to encourage a culture that support innovation so they can stay competitive and continue to grow.

 ## Alternatives